- Monday, 20th October, 1969

 Coaching Career Statistics

 All statistics shown in this section are based only on data available in the RLP database, and are not necessarily a complete and/or 100% accurate representation of a player's career.
 This information should be used as a guide only.
 If you see a question mark (?), it denotes that the figure is not available.

 To view a list of corresponding matches, click on the List button.

-Rugby League Tables, Andrew Ferguson, Shawn Dollin, AJ Lucantonio, Paul Carter, Terry Liberopoulos, Bill Bates, Steven Russo
+Rugby League Tables, Andrew Ferguson, Shawn Dollin, AJ Lucantonio, Paul Carter, Terry Liberopoulos, Bill Bates, Alan Katzmann, Steven Russo